Method Animation: History

-In December 2017, it was announced that a European-based French special-acquisition company named Mediawan was in exclusive talks to buy a majority stake of ON Entertainment along with its animation label Method Animation under the latter's ON Kids & Family division and their live-action film production house Chapter 2 alongside their feature film division ON Animation Studios, their post-production & CGI feature studio Onyx Lux and their Montreal-based feature animation production studio for about €50 million in order for Mediawan to enter the animation and feature film business.
-A year later in June 2018, Mediawan announced that they've completed their acquisition of a majority stake in ON Entertainment and renamed it ON Kids & Family after their division with Chapter 2 split from ON and moved under Mediawan's portfolio.
+Two years later in December 2017, it was announced that a European-based French special-acquisition company named Mediawan was in exclusive talks to buy a majority stake in Method Animation's parent ON Entertainment alongside the former animation label under the latter's ON Kids & Family division and their live-action film production house Chapter 2 including ON's feature film division ON Animation Studios, their post-production & CGI feature studio Onyx Lux and their Montreal-based feature animation production studio for about €50 million in order for Mediawan to enter the animation and feature film business.
+A year later in June 2018, Mediawan completed their acquisition of a majority stake in Method Animation alongside its parent ON Entertainment and renamed it ON Kids & Family after their division with Chapter 2 split from ON and moved under Mediawan's portfolio.

+In February 2017, Method Animation alongside producer of Miraculous: Tales of Ladybug and Cat Noir, ZAG Entertainment, signed a co-production partnership with Spanish-Italian children's entertainment licensing company Planeta Junior (now DeAPlaneta Entertainment) to handle two new series produced by Method Animation alongside ZAG Entertainment under the latter's Zag Heroez brand, such as Power Players and Zak Storm, while Planeta Junior will handle licensing of the brand's programs in its territories.

 In April 2019 one year after Mediawan's acquisition of ON Entertainment and their division ON Kids & Family, ON Kids & Family and their parent company Mediawan announced that they've established a partnership with world-renowned French producer, illustrator and author Joann Sfar to develop the author's works into film and television adaptations with the acquisition of a majority stake in Joann Sfar's animation production company Nice Pictures and had it placed under ON Kids & Family.

 In June 2020, ON Kids & Family and its parent company Mediawan announced that they have rebranded their Joann Sfar's Paris-based production company Nice Pictures as their mini-studio renaming it to Magical Society with Veteran animation producer and founder of Method Animation and producer Aton Soumache and award-winning publisher Joann Sfar heading the rebranded company.

 In February 2021, ON Kids & Family announced that they've expanded their TV state into preschool television series and has partnered with Chinese toy manufacturer and global media company Alpha Group Co.
 Ltd to jointly develop ON's first preschool animated series named Petronix Defenders with Alpha Group develop toys made for the show and will distribute the show in Asia-Pacific and MENA while Mediawan's distribution arm Mediawan Rights will distribute the show worldwide elsewhere.